Niolon/XHARPy/docs/source/index.rst

 library that enables refinement with custom atomic form factor calculations.

 This is the first refinement library to implement the calculation of atomic form factors from periodic PAW-DFT calculations.
-Independent atom model for comparison and debugging is also available.
+Currently the following sources for atomic form factors are available:

+- Periodic PAW with GPAW
+- Periodic PAW with Quantum Espresso
+- Independent Atom model
+- tsc files written by other programs

 The library has been written with extensibility in mind.
 You can look at the f0j_sources folder for examples how to write a new atomic form factor source.